Advertisement

 On the flip side you have that same one show reaching lots of people versus reaching individualized people.
 I mean, I’m sure that that will change with streaming.

 Streaming is probably what?
 Double digits?
-Let’s say ten to twenty percent are listing now.
-At some point in time will be closer to 80, 90%.
+Let’s say ten to twenty percent are listening now.
+At some point in time it will be closer to 80, 90%.
 It may be 20 years, but it will get to that point.
 And I think then you’ll see a real resurgence in radio because they could compete on a much more level playing field than they have.

 DR: You’ve been with Radio One for a while now, and you have seen the company go from being largely focused on Urban and Urban AC formats to acquiring a much more diversified portfolio of brands.
 I wonder from your position within the company, what are you doing when the company prepares to enter a new format, whether through a flip or an acquisition?